paper-toaster/osu-wiki/wiki/Help_Centre/en.md

 If we were to allow everybody to make and play on multiple accounts, the ranked scoreboards would be nearly worthless!

-Other games encounter this issue a lot with what is commonly known as "smurfs," accounts with low playtimes and totals that inflate the rankings and prevent other users from playing competitively.
+Other games encounter this issue a lot with what is commonly known as "smurfs," which are accounts with low playtimes and totals that inflate the rankings and prevent other users from playing competitively.

-In osu!, we are very much against users having multiple accounts, and we enforce a strict rule of only **one account per person, ever.**
+In osu!, we are very much against users having multiple accounts, and we enforce a strict rule of only **one account, per person, forever.**

 You get to play on the first account you ever registered with us, and that's it!